Happy Hiking - How To Start

 Park carefully – avoid blocking gateways or narrow roads, remember that large farm vehicles or the emergency services may need access.
 Leave nothing visible in your car.

 Dogs may not be welcome – Due to the presence of farm animals, dogs are not welcome on farmland and in most upland areas.
-Dogs are allowed on some marked trails, check in advance.
+Dogs are allowed on some marked trails, check in advance on the Get Ireland Active Website.

 Prevent erosion – keep to the centre of the path, even when it’s wet or muddy.
 This prevents damaged areas becoming wider.